shuzhao-li-lab/espol-workshop/day3.md

 https://cytoscape.org/ .

-Install MetScape within Cytoscape - go to Apps, search for MetScape and install as an App to Cytoscape.
+Install MetScape within Cytoscape - go to Apps then App Manager, search for MetScape and install as an App to Cytoscape.

+Click Apps/MetScape "Build networks" to use.

+We will use the same list of metabolites in Part 3 for this as input.

 http://metscape.ncibi.org/files.html